 The procedures in this section assume that you plan to set up a distribution directory on an installation server.

-If you plan to use a remote CD-ROM drive as the distribution source, complete all procedures in this section except "Creating a Distribution Directory" on page 20.
+Note: If you plan to use a remote CD-ROM drive as the distribution source, complete all procedures in this section except "Creating Distribution Directories" on page 20.